soc221b/pinia-plugin-persistedstate-2/README.md

 - `migrate?: (value: any) => any | Promise<any>`: The `migrate` function enables versioning store.
 This will be called after `deserialize` but before actually overwriting/patching the store.

+- `beforeHydrate?: (oldState: S) => void`: This function gives you the opportunity to perform some tasks before actually overwriting/patching the store, such as cleaning up the old state.

 ### Store Properties

 - `store.$persistedState.isReady: () => Promise<void>`: Whether store is hydrated